 3. Adobe Audition CC

-This is a great advanced audio-editing piece of software for those looking for comprehensive voiceover editing.
+This is a great advanced audio-editing piece of software for those looking for comprehensive voice over editing.
 While it’s not particularly beginner-friendly, for the intermediate editor, this could be perfect – Adobe offers a range of tutorials to help you get started.
 Adobe’s own ‘Adobe Sensei’ technology can highlight parts of an audio track where adjustments can be made to ensure the vocals or speech is as clear as possible.
 It also supports the majority of audio formats.
-Unlike most of the others, this is a subscription-based software but does offer a free trial.
+Unlike most of the others, this is a subscription-based software, but does offer a free trial.

 4. Reaper